farrel/clickatell-rust-tools/README.md

 It currently consists of

 * `clickatell-api` - Crate for interacting with Clickatell messaging gateways from Rust applications
-* `clikcatell-cli` - A command line tool using clickatell-sdk to send SMS and Whatsapp messages, check their status and retrieve account balances
+* `clikcatell-cli` - A command line tool using clickatell-api to send SMS and Whatsapp messages, check their status and retrieve account balances

 ## Clickatell API Example